 Limit based on tax.
-Your credit (after applying the limit based on the credit rate) cannot be more than your regular tax liability on line 41 of Form 1040, plus any alternative minimum tax on line 42 of Form 1040, minus certain other credits.
+Your credit (after applying the limit based on the credit rate) generally cannot be more than your regular tax liability on Form 1040, line 43, plus any alternative minimum tax on Form 1040, line 44, minus certain other credits.
 Use Form 8396 to figure this limit.